EuroPython/website/data/home/intro.md

 ---
-title: EuroPython&nbsp;Dublin<br/>You're invited!
+title: EuroPython&nbsp;Prague<br/>You're invited!
 ---

-Welcome to the 21st EuroPython.
+Welcome to the 22nd EuroPython.
 We're the oldest and longest running volunteer-led Python programming conference on the planet!
-Join us in July in the beautiful and vibrant city of Dublin.
-We'll be together, face to face and online, to celebrate our shared passion for Python and its community!
+Join us in July in the vibrant Bohemian city Prague.
+We'll be together, celebrating our shared passion for Python and its community!

 A week of all things Python:

-- Monday & Tuesday, 11 & 12 July: Tutorials & Workshops
+- Monday & Tuesday, 17 & 18 July: Tutorials & Workshops
-- Wednesday–Friday, 13-15 July: Conference talks & sponsor exhibition
+- Wednesday–Friday, 19-21 July: Conference talks & sponsor exhibition
-- Saturday & Sunday, 16 & 17 July: Sprints
+- Saturday & Sunday, 22 & 23 July: Sprints